Wanna-Pizza/auto-flet-build/README.md

 3. Monitor the process in the console, which will display:
    - Flutter build status
    - Component path verification
-   - File copying progress
+   - File copying progress for each output directory
+   - Automatic msgpack installation for site-packages directories
-   - Final statistics
+   - Final statistics for all output directories

 ## Project Structure

-The script will create the following structure:
+For each output directory, the script will create the following structure:

 ```
-build/
+output_directory/
 ├── flet/
 ├── flet_cli/
 ├── flet_desktop/